 - Companies will increase their reliance on gig workers in response to demands for worker flexibility and to remain competitive.

 - Worker raises will be tied to the future potential inherent in new skills learned.
 Welcome to the new normal!

-After sharing all of the above as a potential blog post the debate began with tribal members adding their comments to the original Google doc.
+After sharing all of the above, particularly the effects of automation in the workplace, as a potential blog post the debate began with tribal members adding their comments to the original Google doc.